Research output per year

 Currently, since 2019 Valentina works as a full-time doctoral researcher in housing management at the Delft University of Technology, Faculty of Architecture and Built Environment, Department of Management of the Built environment under the supervision of Professor Dr.ir.
 Vincent Gruis and Dr Darinka Czischke.
 Her doctoral research is called "Collaborative housing in Chile: an Exploration of Opportunities and Barriers", and she focuses on the analysis of alternative and collaborative housing forms led mainly by residents and different stakeholders, the study of their implementation in different contexts (mainly in Chile), the definition of its dimensions, conditions, scenarios and archetypes through comparative analysis and cross-analysis of case studies and collaborative housing projects in Europe and Latin America.

 “Incorporating new housing alternatives to create a diversification of the Chilean housing provision system, which considers the different needs of users and housing as a "multidimensional asset", considering citizen empowerment strategies at the local level.
-In my research, I seek to generate scientific knowledge of the forms of "Collaborative Housing" to cover the lack of knowledge existing between the global north and south, where I analyze different urban contexts and approaches for the development of alternative housing that in some way meet housing deficits.
-My objective is the generation of recommendations and guides for the implementation of contemporary European collaborative housing forms that have the potential to be implemented in Chile, and the definition of conditions and scenarios for their implementation at the local level, in order to overcome existing deficits ”.
+In my research, I seek to generate scientific knowledge of the forms of "Collaborative Housing" (CH) to cover the lack of knowledge existing about this topic between the global north and south.
+The analysis aims to compare and analyze different forms of CH, urban contexts, and different approaches of alternative housing, to determine the opportunities and limitations of CH in overcoming existing housing deficits.
+The objective of the research is to develop recommendations and guidelines for the implementation of "Collaborative Housing" in Chile.
+Besides the definition of the conditions and scenarios for the implementation of these initiatives at the local level of the territory”.

 Key Words: Collaborative housing; Collaborative approaches; Chile; Chilean housing provision system; Archetypes; Opportunities & barriers; Affordability.